1. The First Anglo-Burmese War began in __________.

 Explanation: Burma was absorbed fully into British India.

-23. The Burmese monarchy finally ended in:
+23. The Burmese monarchy finally ended in__________.

 A) 1826